 For them, it makes finding services easy and effective.

-(BIG TIP for brides-to-be and wedding & event planners)
+(BIG TIP for brides and wedding & event planners)

 For me, Vendors Lists are the TOP reason brides-to-be,